patricksp08/reprography-nodejs/README.md

 ## 📝 Licença

-Este projeto esta sobe a licença MIT.
+Este projeto está sobre a licença MIT.